-The simplest way to use a WLS license is with a
+The simplest way to use a WLS license is with an API key stored in a

 Web License Manager

 site, log in to your account,

 click on the